Smartphone suit against Google plays into rivals' hands

 Google declined to comment.
 A hearing on Google's bid to dismiss the case is scheduled for October.

 Any damaging evidence from the class action would play into the hands of Google's rivals.
-Microsoft spokesman Jack Evans said the company "is not a party" to the consumer lawsuit, but last year a group of companies - including Microsoft (MSFT.O), Oracle (ORCL.N), Nokia NOK1V.HE, Expedia (EXPE.O) and TripAdvisor (TRIP.O) - filed a complaint with European antitrust regulators over some of the same issues in the U.S. lawsuit.
+Microsoft spokesman Jack Evans said the company "is not a party" to the consumer lawsuit, but last year a group of companies - including Microsoft, Oracle, Nokia, Expedia and TripAdvisor - filed a complaint with European antitrust regulators over some of the same issues in the U.S. lawsuit.

 Google apps "are widely used on Android by requiring default placement and other mechanisms for disadvantaging competing apps," the companies said in a summary of their complaint.